 How you apply Neighbourhood Weighting is up to you.
 The Neighbourhood Weighting is a double with an arbitrary range of values, with 0.0 meaning "I pay no attention to neighbouring data" and 1.0 meaning "I pay the same amount of attention to neighbouring data as I do to mine".
-Negative values could be taken to mean "I actively avoid what my neighbours are doing", and values greater than 1.0 "Neighbouring data is more important than mine".
+Values greater than 1.0 could be taken to mean "Neighbouring data is more important than mine".
+Negative values are not currently allowed within the model, but could theoretically be taken to mean something like "I actively avoid what my neighbours are doing".
 Most Strategies using Neighbourhood Weighting compute some kind of score and use SelectUseBucket to tot up the scores and make a selection.
 They then apply the NeighbourhoodWeighting by multiplying scores for neighbouring Land Uses by the Neighbourhood Weighting.
 This would be achieved like this:

-'''

-double score;

-score = / some function of Land Use information gathered /

-[lm getNeighbourWeight];

-'''

-Having looped through the Land Manager's Parcels and the neighbouring Parcels, you should now be in a position to make a selection of Land Use.
+double score; score = /\ some function of Land Use information gathered \/ \ [lm getNeighbourWeight]; Having looped through the Land Manager's Parcels and the neighbouring Parcels, you should now be in a position to make a selection of Land Use.
 Having done so, you should make sure you have dropped any objects created to free up their memory before returning the selected Land Use from the method.
 One technique, if you are concerned about making sure you have dropped everything, is to create a temporary memory zone in this method, allocate all objects created in this method to that zone and then drop the zone before returning.
 To do that, your method looks something like this: